 4 – Camana Bay

 One of our favorite aspects of visiting Grand Cayman Island was our time spent at Camana Bay.
-The Camana Bay Town Centre is comprised of over 40 locally-owned shops and boutiques, 15 eateries, cafes and restaurants, the island’s only cinema and unique attractions including a 75-foot Observation Tower featuring a floor-to-ceiling seascape mosaic and a panoramic view of Grand Cayman from the top floor.
-We had fun walking around and exploring the local Farmers and Artisans market which takes place weekly on Wednesdays from 10 AM until 7 PM.
+The Camana Bay Town Centre is comprised of over 40 locally-owned shops and boutiques, 15 eateries, cafes and restaurants, the island’s only cinema, and unique attractions.
+A main attraction in Camana Bay include a 75-foot Observation Tower.
+This tower features a floor-to-ceiling seascape mosaic and a panoramic view of Grand Cayman from the top floor.
+We had fun walking around and exploring the local Farmers and Artisans market.
+The markets in Camana Bay take place weekly on Wednesdays from 10 AM until 7 PM.

 Our favorite stops included sampling different wines at the West Indies Wine Company.
 Wherever your wine experience lies, West Indies Wine Company has you covered with over 80 different wines.
-The best part is that the wine is served from these fancy wine station machines with a quick swipe of a wine card!
+The best part is that the wine is served from these fancy wine station machines.
+To pay it is a quick swipe of a wine card!
 Following our West Indies Wine Company visit, we enjoyed the most delicious dinner at Agua.
 Fresh plates filled with Ceviche, Yellowfin Tuna Tartare, Sicilian Mahi, and Agua Tuna!
 Every bite was exactly what you’d imagine when you think of delicious fresh Caribbean cuisine.

-Camana Bay is Located at 10 Market St, KY1-9006, Cayman Islands and is easily accessible by a Public Bus or Taxi.
+Camana Bay is Located at 10 Market St, KY1-9006, Cayman Islands.
+Camana Bay is easily accessible by a Public Bus or Taxi.

 3 – Stingray City